lyrall/lyrall.github.io/psuite/old.md

 # AnotherPiracyGuide

-A guide to digital piracy for the novice. [[Git Mirror]]()
+A guide to digital piracy for the novice.

-Written by arokai on snahp, written for the snahp.it forum.
+Written for the snahp.it forum.
 Feel free to message me with questions or if information here can be improved/corrected.
 When I began pirating, my only way was through the snahp forum.
 I didn't understand where uploaders found their content.
 Those currently in the same position are the target audience of this guide.
 There are countless ways to pirate, this is just a sample for beginners.

 ## Important Notes